bootstrap-vue/bootstrap-vue/src/components/form-select/README.md

 Note when `select-size` is set to a value greater than 1, the Bootstrap v4 custom styling will **not** be applied, unless the `multiple` prop is also set.

-Note: not all mobile browsers will show a the select as a list-box.
+Note: not all mobile browsers will show the select as a list-box.

 ```html
 <template>